Skiathos Sporades, Greece Travel Guide

 Many hotels/restaurants are closed.
 Not for swimming.

 The Meltemi wind is a significant weather element during summer.
 This strong, dry northerly wind impacts the Aegean Sea, especially in July and August.
-While it offers refreshing cooling breezes, it's possible that make sea travel choppy.
-Occasionally, it may be that lead to ferry delays or cancellations, so keep an eye on the forecast if you plan island hopping.
+While it offers refreshing cooling breezes, it might make sea travel choppy.
+Occasionally, it could lead to ferry delays or cancellations, so monitor forecasts if you plan island hopping.

 Active during summer, especially July and August.